skanatek/skanatek.github.io/_includes/introductory-task-page-top.md

 While completing Part One of the introductory task you are expected to meet the deadlines and to report your progress:

-- While implementing the introductory task you should send a simple 1-sentence daily report by email to introductory.tasks@tunnll.com: "Yesterday I implemented X and today I am working on Y.".
+- While implementing the introductory task you should send a simple 1-sentence daily report by email to info@skanatek.se: "Yesterday I implemented X and today I am working on Y.".
 - Any applications with missed daily email reports will not be processed.
 - You have 3 business days to complete Part One of the introductory task after you send your first email report.